Collapsible Soils in New Mexico | TLS Foundations

 Collapsible soil is not weak soil.
 Under dry conditions, it carries load reliably — sometimes for the entire life of a structure.

 The instability is structural, at the particle level.
 In arid environments, soils deposited by wind or water build up in loose, open arrangements — grains stacked against each other with air between them, held in place by capillary tension and slight mineral cementation at the contact points.
 This open structure is stable as long as moisture stays low.
-The bonds between particles are real, just fragile.

 When water infiltrates and reaches those contact points, it dissolves or softens the bonds.
 The particles lose their support against each other and settle into a denser arrangement — collapsing into the void space that was always there.
 The process is largely irreversible.
-Once the structure collapses, it does not rebuild when the soil dries out again.

 The instability was always present.
 The water just revealed it.